PerseusDL/place_data/README.md

 # Perseus Place Data Repository

-This repository holds data and mappings for place entities in the Perseus corpus.
+This repository will hold data and mappings for place entities in the Perseus corpus.

 Tufts University holds the overall copyright to the Perseus Digital Library; the materials therein (including all texts, translations, images, descriptions, drawings, etc.) are provided for the personal use of students, scholars, and the public.